AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Run using Gurobi

-We can use a state-of-the-art solver Gurobi to solve the graph maxcut problem.
+We can use a state-of-the-art solver [Gurobi](https://www.gurobi.com/) to solve the graph maxcut problem.
+Gurobi should be installed and its license is required.

 ```
 python maxcut_gurobi.py